OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

 -   create, copy, move and delete files and folders
 -   run programs from the command line
 -   combine commands to perform complex operations
--   create scripts to automate task
+-   create scripts to automate tasks

 Introducing the shell
 =====================